Omniverse Comics Guide: Comic Book Reading Guides, Podcasts & Previews

 This volume left me wanting more.
 (Good thing as the series goes on for a loooong time after this collection ends)

-I’m saying that only 3 of the 6 issues I’d say are essential here, but the rest are still fun and add to the overall story.
+I’m saying that only 3 of the 6 issues I’d say are essential here, but the rest are still fun and add to the overall story.”

 ⭐️⭐️⭐️ out of 5

-Review: by Lee Reed, @Reeds_Reads
+—Lee Reed, @Reeds_Reads

 Spider-Girl Vol. 2: Like Father, Like Daughter